 On receiving an originating INVITE request containing an Identity header field with an "rcd" PASSporT, the OSP shall perform SHAKEN authentication as specified in [ATIS-1000074] (i.e., an OSP will always generate a “shaken” PASSporT, even though the received INVITE request already contains an "rcd" PASSporT).
 As described in [ATIS-1000092], an OSP may use the presence of a valid "rcd" PASSporT signed with the credentials of a delegate certificate as evidence that SHAKEN Full attestation criteria 2 and 3 are satisfied.

 If local policy dictates that the OSP accepts the received “rcd” PASSporT, then it shall verify the PASSporT as described in clause 5.2.2.
 If the PASSporT is valid, and local policy dictates that the OSP sends rich call data to this particular destination, then the OSP shall either include the "rcd" PASSporT in the INVITE request sent towards the TSP, or include the "rcd" PASSporT claims in the "shaken" PASSporT and discard the "rcd" PASSporT.
+The OSP may utilize an rcdi value specified in JWTClaimConstraints/permittedValues as evidence the rcd claims and associated resources have been vetted by the certificate issuer, or per local policy the OSP may utilize other sources of vetted calling name and enhanced caller identity information to determine the validity of the rcd claims and associated resources for population in the shaken PASSporT.

 If the received "rcd" PASSporT is invalid, then it shall be discarded by the OSP.